 The strategy paid off.
 Folks began using the wheeled baskets, and they quickly established a lasting preference for them.
 Shopping carts became an ordinary part of the shopping experience in other retail outlets.

 The shopping cart thus rolled its way into marketing history.
-Upon his death in 1984, Goldman left behind an estate worth more than $400 million, a lot of it earned thanks to a wheeled folding chair affixed to the underside of two baskets.
+Upon his death in 1984, Goldman left behind an estate worth more than

 The invention of a once-struggling businessman revolutionized the shopping experience in terms of how shoppers make their purchasing decisions.
 The average shopper, pushing a cart, goes into a store with a list, but also leisurely perambulates down aisles and past displays, filling the cart not only with intended buys but also impulse items whose displays or prices strike his fancy.
 The maneuverability and ease of shopping with a cart freed the consumer to roam the length of the store, thus putting him in the way of retail temptation that the heavy arm-borne basket cocooned him from.